-We understand that the three differences you have described above may not show the full picture of what your project has achieved for children and young people.
+We understand that the three differences you have described above may not show the full picture of what \ your project has achieved for children and young people.
 Please tell us about any other changes you have seen the children and young people experience.
+Please use no more than 250 words.

 The young people have really developed their creative skills and imagination throughout their time with the project, writing their own music, choreographing dance routines.
 They have grown in confidence, and developed friendships through working together.
 Some of them have found writing lyrics to be a real release and a great way to channel difficult emotions such as anger.
-Several of the dancers have commented on how much fitter they feel now they are
+Several of the dancers have commented on how much fitter they feel now they are dancing regularly.